Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 \paragraph{Characteristics of Compliance Checking Uses}

-Characterising identified compliance checking uses, we have shown that the operationalization of regulations is, similar to the conformance checking studies, done manually, while expert knowledge appears to be needed infrequently.
+Characterizing identified compliance checking uses, we have shown that the operationalization of regulations is, similar to the conformance checking studies, done manually, while expert knowledge appears to be needed infrequently.
 This may be due to a focus on technique improvement in the studies we analysed.
 Similarly, prescriptive models are hardly validated.
-However, this may also be due to the fact that studies where technique improvements are the main objective do not necessarily require a validation, but rather just need to be plausible in showing their applicability.
-Perhaps it might also be comparatively easier to formalise declarative constraints in compliance checking approaches, since we also identify a noticeable focus on declarative techniques (with only one study using an imperative approach, the rest being declarative).
-We also see a wide range of process perspectives being assessed together, with almost all studies (i.e., eight of nine) assessing at least three process dimensions together.
-In terms of process event data, there is a slight prevalence of real-world data (six of nine, versus four uses of synthetic data), whilst the data is rarely made available (two times).
-Tool-based usage is observed exclusively, as well as a prevalence on compliance quantification and localization.
+However, this may also be due to the fact that studies where technique improvement is the main objective do not necessarily require a validation, but rather just need to be plausible in showing their applicability.
+Perhaps it might also be comparatively easier to formalize declarative constraints in compliance checking approaches, since we also identify a noticeable focus on declarative techniques.
+We also see a wide range of process perspectives being assessed together, with almost all studies assessing at least three process dimensions together.
+This could mean that the types of techniques used in compliance monitoring approaches are very expressive regarding the process dimensions they can cover, especially declarative techniques.
+In terms of process event data, there is a prevalence of real-world data, whilst the data is rarely made available.
+Tool-based usage is observed almost exclusively, as well as a prevalence on compliance quantification and localization.
 Notably, break-downs and comparisons of compliance only happen in two studies, which aim to demonstrate usages of compliance checking.

 \paragraph{Commonalities and Differences}